 Karen Miller is Professor of History at LaGuardia Community College and the CUNY Graduate Center, where she teaches in the Master’s in Liberal Studies Program.
+She also serves as Deputy Executive Officer of the MALS program.
 Her current work examines the US in the Philippines between 1902 and 1965.
 She is interested in programs first sponsored by the American colonial state, and then taken up by the Philippine Republic, that moved Christian Filipinos into non-Christian areas.

-Dr. Miller’s first book, Managing Inequality: Northern Racial in Interwar Detroit (New York University Press, 2014) argues that white northern leaders increasingly embraced egalitarian ideas about racial difference at the same time that they helped implement and maintain social and political practices that promoted racial inequality.
+Dr. Miller’s first book, Managing Inequality: Northern Racial Liberalism in Interwar Detroit [nyupress.org](New York University Press, 2014) argues that white northern leaders increasingly embraced egalitarian ideas about racial difference at the same time that they helped implement and maintain social and political practices that promoted racial inequality.
 She shows that northern segregation and egalitarian language were intertwined.
 This project combined a study of racial formation and urban policy with a consideration of black activism.
 As African Americans made clearer and more strident claims about their right to full equality, white liberal leaders used the discourse of northern racial liberalism to both respond to and manage those demands.